Chaos Zero Nightmare (CZN)Mei LinBuild and Guide

 Flame Dragon's Jewel

 Mei Lin’s signature card is one of the strongest upgrades available.
-Is 1AP to use and grants all of Mei Lin’s Attack Cards a multiplicative +30% boost while also causing them all to apply 1-turn of Passion Weakness, essentially ensuring she’ll always have elemental advantage and the damage bonus that comes with it.
-Even better is that this card has Initiation, meaning you’ll always be able to use it at the start of fights!
-It also has a unique tag meaning; it cannot be stacked.
+It costs 1AP to use and grants all of Mei Lin’s Attack Cards a multiplicative +20% boost while also causing them all to apply 1-turn of Passion Weakness, essentially ensuring she’ll always have elemental advantage and the damage bonus that comes with it.
+Even better is that this card has [Initiation], meaning you’ll always be able to use it at the start of fights!
+It also has the [Unique] tag, meaning it cannot be stacked.

 Card Image